Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 Author: Jamie Shanks

-The focus on upfront planning that leverages important competitive differentiators, which is utilized to dramatically increase account activation and opportunity generation, is the key to account-based sales outcomes.
+The focus on upfront planning that leverages important competitive differentiators, which is utilised to dramatically increase account activation and opportunity generation, is the key to account-based sales outcomes.

 Author: Daniel H. Pink